-The good news: With the magic of the internet, you can easily start earning money online this month through freelancing.
+With the magic of the internet, you can easily start earning money online this very same month— through freelancing—and the best part is I’ve developed a simple step-by-step guide absolute beginners can use to start making money online

 The bad news: Freelancing online is only for people who are willing to work hard and put in the time, NOT for those who just want to find a “magic bullet” to make money instead.